 The benefits of bungalow living

 For many buyers, the primary advantage of buying a bungalow is the lack of stairs.
-With the Papworth Trust estimating that there are around 1.8m disabled people living in the UK, and a general population that is aging rapidly, there is a great demand for level-access living.
+With the Papworth Trust estimating that there are around 1.8m disabled people living in the UK, and a general population that is ageing rapidly, there is a great demand for level-access living.

 Many older people choose an over 55 retirement bungalow either to give them better access now, or preparation for their needs in later life.
 Since they have fewer supporting walls, and are usually built on larger plots, bungalows are easier to adapt as your needs change.
 Doorways can be widened to accommodate a wheelchair, and subject to planning, you can easily extend outwards or upwards to make your home bigger.